Piper Niven: Doudrop (2021–2022)

-On 14 June 2021 episode of Raw, Niven was traded to the brand as Eva Marie's unnamed protégé, defeating Naomi in her debut match.
-The following week on Raw, Marie introduced her as "Doudrop".
+On 14 June 2021 episode of Raw, Niven was traded to the Raw brand as Eva Marie's unnamed protégé, defeating Naomi in her debut match.
+However, Marie would declare herself the winner despite not taking part in the match.
+The following week on Raw, Marie introduced her as Doudrop.
 Later that night, she and Marie were defeated in a tag team match by Asuka and Naomi.
 At SummerSlam, Doudrop turned against Marie, and on the following episode of Raw, Marie attacked Doudrop during an interview; starting a feud between them.
+Doudrop made her WWE Main Event debut in September.
 After defeating Marie twice on 13 and 20 September episodes of Raw, on the next episode, Doudrop challenged Charlotte Flair for the Raw Women's Championship in a losing effort due to a distraction by Marie.
 In October, Doudrop entered the Queen's Crown tournament, where she defeated Natalya in the first round and Shayna Baszler in the semi-finals, but lost to Zelina Vega in the finals at Crown Jewel.

 In 2022, after winning a triple threat No. 1 contendership match against Bianca Belair and Liv Morgan on an episode of Raw, Doudrop challenged Raw Women's Champion Becky Lynch for the title at Royal Rumble in a losing effort.
 At Elimination Chamber, she entered the Elimination Chamber match for a Raw Women's Championship match at WrestleMania 38, but was eliminated by Liv Morgan.
 Since June, she would chase the WWE 24/7 Championship, winning the title twice.

 On 2 May episode of Raw, Doudrop approached Nikki A.S.H. backstage, suggesting to align together, which A.S.H. accepted.
 The following week on Raw, Doudrop alongside A. S. H. challenged the WWE Women's Tag Team Champions Naomi and Sasha Banks in a non-title match, but they were unsuccessful.
 After the Women's Tag Team Championship was vacated on May, A.S.H. and Doudrop entered a tournament to crown a new champions which began in August.
 They lost in the first round to Alexa Bliss and Asuka.
 On 26 August episode of SmackDown, A. S. H. and Doudrop entered a second chance four-way match to return to the tournament among other three teams, which was won by Natalya and Sonya Deville.
-On 30 August episode of NXT 2.0, A. S. H. and Doudrop made a surprise appearance as they challenged the NXT Women's Tag Team Champions Katana Chance and Kayden Carter for their titles at Worlds Collide.
+On 30 August episode of NXT, A. S. H. and Doudrop made a surprise appearance as they challenged the NXT Women's Tag Team Champions Katana Chance and Kayden Carter for their titles at Worlds Collide.
 At the event, they failed to win the titles due to interference from Toxic Attraction (Gigi Dolin and Jacy Jayne).
 After a tag team match against Toxic Attraction on 6 September episode of NXT, Doudrop went on a hiatus due to illness.